kimai/kimai1/README.md

 ## Contributing

-We would love to get input from all developer out there!
-Please read our [contribution guidelines](http://www.kimai.org/documentation/team/contributing.html).
+We would love to get input from all developer out there.
+Please read our [contribution guidelines](http://www.kimai.org/documentation/team/contributing.html) to find out how.